Syllabus and other useful information

 There will be an assignment every 3 weeks or so, i.e. two on mark-recapture, one on population modeling, and one on combining models and data.
 Each assignment will have four problems.
 Two, perhaps three, will focus on data analysis and interpretation.
 Two, perhaps one, will focus on the theory.
 If there are two theory problems, one may be replaced by summarizing a paper from a list I provide.

-The data analysis problems should be written up as reports to your manager.
+Some data analysis problems will provide practice using and interpreting methods discussed in class.
+Others will be labelled "major data analysis".
+These will give you a data set and ask you to make some conclusions.
+You will need to decide how you want to analyze the data.
+These problems should be written up as reports to your manager.
 The report should include a one (perhaps two) paragraph executive summary, a methods section that describes the methods you used, and a results section that includes appropriate tables and figures.
 For some problems you will need to choose an appropriate analysis.
-In these cases, only report results from the analysis you believe is most appropriate; your methods section should include a discussion of how you decided what to do.
+You may consider various analyses.
+Only report results from the analysis you believe is most appropriate; your methods section should include a discussion of what you considered and how you made your choice of method.